In this short video, we will explain the Portworx value proposition along with some of…

 PDS allows companies of any size to run an enterprise-grade database-as-a-service on any Kubernetes cluster, on-prem or in-cloud.
 Built on top of Portworx Enterprise—the gold standard in Kubernetes storage—PDS handles backup and restore, HA, DR, autoscaling, encryption, and data migration for the industry’s broadest catalog of options.
 Put simply, PDS makes data services easy.

-To learn more about PDS, visit our product page.
+To learn more, visit the Portworx Data Services product page.